The Mechanistic Emergence of Symbol Grounding in Language Models: Mechanistic Explanation

 \section{Mechanistic Explanation}

 In this section, we provide a mechanistic and interpretable account of the previous observation.
-We focus on a 12-layer Transformer trained on CHILDES with 5 random seeds, and defer broader generalization to the discussion.
+We first draw hypotheses from a 12-layer Transformer trained on CHILDES with 5 random seeds, and extend the experiments to image-grounded dialogue (Section~\ref{sec:mechanistic-vlm}).